-Very recently, the concept of human well-being within marine social-ecological systems has become recognized as an important step forward (Coulthard et al. 2011; Charles 2012).
+Recently, the concept of human well-being within marine social-ecological systems has become recognized as an important step forward (Coulthard et al., 2011; Charles, 2012).
 Well-being shifts the perspective from objective measures of sustainable livelihoods (comprised of the physical, social, human, natural, and financial resources available to a community or country) to include the subjective or perceived well-being of individuals and communities.
 This represents a shift from people as exploiters of the ocean to people as integral components of resource sustainability and ecosystem health (Coulthard et al. 2011; Charles 2012).
-Therefore, taking account of the dynamics of livelihoods and application of well-being can help in the development of policies supporting sustainable and resilient marine social-ecological systems (Charles 2012).
+Thus, taking account of the dynamics of livelihoods and application of well-being can help in the development of policies supporting sustainable and resilient marine social-ecological systems (Charles 2012).

+Under this social-ecological systems approach, therefore, people are indispensable parts of the system.
 The Japanese concept of Sato-umi represents one version of this humans-in-nature approach, in which a healthy ecosystem is seen to nourish human well-being, but human activities are seen as necessary for sustaining ecosystem health.
 Sato means community or village, and umi means sea.
-Therefore, Sato-umi refers to marine environments that have long-standing relationships with human communities, and in which human interactions have resulted in high marine productivity and biodiversity (Makino 2011, p.
-126; Makino and Fluharty 2011; see also the Japan Sub-Global Assessments conducted by UN University and the Convention on Biological Diversity CBD Technical Series #61).
-One example is the sea grass re-establishment and recovery activities undertaken by local community members near Yokohama.
-Similar types of sea grass and kelp restoration activities have been proposed by local communities in the Strait of Georgia, British Columbia.
-The Japanese government has undertaken integrated studies to assess the contributions of social, cultural, economic, and ecological aspects in “Sato-umi” type projects in Japan.
+Hence, Sato-umi refers to human communities that have long-standing relationships with marine environments, and in which human interactions have resulted in high marine productivity and biodiversity (Makino 2011, p.
+126; Makino and Fluharty 2011; CBD Technical Series #61 One example is the eelgrass re-establishment and recovery activities undertaken by local community members in the Seto Inland Sea of Japan (Ota and Torii, 2011).
+Similar types of sea grass and kelp restoration activities have been proposed by local communities in the Strait of Georgia, Canada.
+The Japanese government has undertaken integrated studies to assess the contributions of social, cultural, economic, and ecological aspects in Sato-umi type projects in Japan, as part of the Millennium Ecosystem Assessment Sub-Global Assessment program.

 Summer 2015, Vol. 23, No. 2, pp. 31 [download]